romekb/yoRadio_spdif/README.md

 - allow multiple scrolls working at the same time.
 - installed radio stations search engine
 - added brightness control from IR remote / touchscreen.
 In STOP condition brightness can be controlled via volume keys / touchscreen left/right slide.
 - more touchscreen controls.
-Click at top left or right - prevous/next station, top-middle - switch WEB/SD, click on bottom left/right - volume control with repeat.
+Click at top left or right - prevous/next station, top-middle - switch WEB/SD, click on bottom left/right - volume down/up control with repeat.
+In playlist mode top-right click to -1/-10 list scroll (-10 after longpress), bottom-right click to +1/+10 list scroll (+10 after longpress).
+Click at left half of screen - select station.
 - added TS_MIRROR_X and TS_MIRROR_Y options for propper touchscreen orientation setup.
 - in SD playback mode, the volume bar changes color and acts as a file playback progress bar.
+The time remaining in the song is also shown.
 - added ID3 tags (v1 tags too) reading from local MP3 dile on SD.
-- left/right on the touchscreen acts as a track scroller when playing from an SD card.
+- left/right swipe on the touchscreen acts as a track scroller when playing from an SD card.
 - added support for AXS15231B display with integrated capacitive touchscteen (GUITION JC3248W535 module)
+- radically improved clock accuracy

 The SPDIF output can coexist with normal I2S DAC, or internal DAC.
 You can't use SPDIF with VS1053.
 Only way in this situation is completly disable VS1053.
 You can switch ("on the fly") current output type via "Settings" in WWW interface.
 For this I use the "Touch debug" switch.